ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/eigen-linear-algebra-on-arm/eigen-intro.md

 Eigen is a popular, open source C++ template linear algebra library.
 It provides high-performance implementations of common mathematical operations that involve vectors, matrices, and tensors.

 It also provides a way to add custom implementations for related algorithms.
-It is generic enough to cover almost every use case, but at the same time also offers optimal performance on all supported architectures.
+It is generic enough to cover almost every use case, but at the same time offers optimal performance on all supported architectures.

-Eigen began as a sub-project of KDE by Benoît Jacob and Gael Guennebaud to help with common linear algebra operations for some KDE and KOffice projects.
+Eigen began as a sub-project of KDE by Benoît Jacob and Gael Guennebaud, to help with common linear algebra operations for some KDE and KOffice projects.
 To learn more about this, you can read [Interview: Eigen Matrix Library](https://macresearch.org/interview-eigen-matrix-library/).

 Through a clever application of templates and partial template specialization in C++, Eigen has been able to provide almost the same high level algorithms on all architectures, by including implementations of basic primitive operations for all major SIMD engines.